Dirkster99/fsc/README.md

   - Universal Control (UNC) network share paths are not supported

   - Support for drives with exchangeable media (CD-ROM, USB Drive) is limited.
 Everything should work as expected but exchanging the media will not lead to updating displayed folder and file entries.

+## Removed Local Dependencies to NuGet instead:

+- Log4Net
+- InPlaceEditbox (and UserNotification)
+- DropDownButtonLib
+- MsgBox (and UserNotification)